jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 Once you verify all your domains are available it's time to run it in production mode, but before running in production mode you should bring down the containers with the ```docker-compose down``` command.

-Now execute the command in productino mode.
+Now execute the command in production mode.

 ```
 ./init-letsencrypt.sh
 ```

-You should be greated with the same message, but this time the certificates will be real and you should not be able to access the front page of Gitea, and of Your website.
+You should be greeted with the same message, but this time the certificates will be real and you should not be able to access the front page of Gitea, and of Your website.

 ## Gitea configuration.

 Clicking on the login button of your Gitea installation will bring you to the install page.
-I found that I had to use the root user and password for the database to get the database setup, but later was able to edit to the gitea user and password.
-Don't forget to setup an administrator username and password.
-Follow the gitea instructions from here, to configure your installation.
+I found that I had to use the root user and password for the database to get the database setup but later was able to edit to the Gitea user and password.
+Don't forget to set up an administrator username and password.
+Follow the Gitea instructions from here, to configure your installation.
 As I get more comfortable with Gitea I'll write up more about it here.

 ## Ending note
-A quick note, in the data directory you have you'll have 3 sub directories.
+A quick note, in the data directory you have you'll have 3 subdirectories.

-* gitea - is the install directory of gitea
+* gitea - is the install directory of Gitea
-* gitea_db - is the maria db database files.
+* gitea_db - is the MariaDB database files.
-* html - is the html directory for our static web server.
+* html - is the HTML directory for our static web server.